STAT545-UBC-hw-2018-19/hw01-dirediredocks/README.md

-Added the in-class participation files to this repo by mistake.
+Added the in-class participation files (Class Excercise #3) to this repo by mistake.
 Please ignore.
 Thanks.